supermamon/install-theos/README.md

 ## Download & Run

-If you want to get to work quickly:
+If you want to get to work quickly open your bash terminal and run:
 ````bash
 curl -JOLks https://git.io/install-theos && bash install-theos
 ````